Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Singapore is not a model to copy blindly.

 Democracy: Singapore operates as a one-party-dominant state with limited political competition.
-Its ability to implement comprehensive digital systems reflects both technical competence and concentrated authority.
+Its ability to implement wall-to-wall digital systems reflects both technical competence and concentrated authority.
 Whether similar systems can deploy in more pluralistic democracies remains unproven.

 Surveillance risk: The “Lamppost-as-a-Platform” initiative with extensive facial recognition has drawn criticism.
 The privacy firewall of Singpass doesn’t extend to every AI system deployed citywide.